arcturo/library/coffeescript/chapters/01_syntax.md

 ##Arrays

 CoffeeScript takes inspiration from Ruby when it comes to array slicing by using ranges.
-Ranges are created by two numerical values, the first and last positions in the range, separated by `..`.
+Ranges are created by two numerical values, the first and last positions in the range, separated by `..` or `...`.
 If a range isn't prefixed by anything, CoffeeScript expands it out into an array.

 <span class="csscript"></span>

     range = [1..5]

-If, however, the range is specified immediately after a variable, CoffeeScript converts it into a `splice()` function call.
+If, however, the range is specified immediately after a variable, CoffeeScript converts it into a `slice()` method call.

 <span class="csscript"></span>